DrCytometer/autospillwin/README.md

   control.dir    directory with the set of single-color controls control.def.file    csv file defining the names and channels of the single-color controls

+The creation of the fcs_control_file is critical.
+See the example provided.
+You may also use the control_file_prep.r script to get started.
+Both are in the `examples` folder.

 ```
 library( autospillwin )